Daniel O. Griffin: Research and career

-Griffin is a co-director of the life science podcast network Microbe.TV, where he co-hosts several shows, including This Week in Virology (TWiV), This Week in Parasitism, and The Infectious Disease Puscast.
+Griffin is a co-director of the life science podcast network Microbe.TV, where he co-hosts several shows, including This Week in Virology (TWiV), This Week in Parasitism, and The Infectious Disease Podcast.
 His weekly COVID Clinical Update podcast has been cited for its role in translating emerging clinical knowledge during the pandemic.

 Griffin co-authored the textbook Parasitic Diseases (7th edition 2019), available in more than 100 countries.
 In 2017, he published the paper Human B1 cells in umbilical cord and adult peripheral blood express the novel phenotype CD20+CD27+CD43+CD70 in the Journal of Experimental Medicine.
 He also contributed chapters to major infectious disease texts, including the AAP Red Book (2021, 2024, and 2027 editions) and Elsevier's Textbook of SARS-CoV-2 and COVID-19 (2023).

 He is senior fellow in infectious disease at United Health Group, Instructor in Clinical Medicine, Columbia University Irving Medical Centre, and Infectious Disease Clinician Chief, Pro Health Care.

 Griffin's work includes investigating the potential role of human B1 cells and natural antibodies in the development of HIV-associated malignancies.
 He has a special focus on HIV and tropical medicine.
 His research interests are broad and include studies on infectious disease and immunology, molecular medicine, and tropical medicine.
 As of 2021, his research focused on HIV-1, stem cell latency, stem cell gene therapy using retroviral vectors, and COVID-19.
 He has since published extensively on Long COVID, COVID-19 vaccine effectiveness, monoclonal antibody therapies, and public health policy.
 Notable recent publications have appeared in Nature Communications, BMJ Open, Open Forum Infectious Diseases, and Blood Advances.

 Griffin has volunteered with the nonprofit Foundation for International Medical Relief of Children, including conducting mandatory health education sessions for its staff.
 He joined the biomedical research community of the Vagelos College of Physicians and Surgeons of Columbia University.
 He is an associate research scientist in Columbia's Department of Biochemistry and Molecular Biophysics, instructor of clinical medicine, and a member of the division of infectious diseases.